morinlab/kronos_pipelines/README.md

-# pipelines
+# Pipelines

-Pipelines developed for the Pipeline Factory
+This repository contains pipelines developed by the Morin lab for the Pipeline Factory.